Body Shape Guide

 Measure Your Body

-Take measurements of your bust, natural waist, and hips at the widest points.
+Take measurements of your bust at the fullest point, natural waist at the narrowest point, and hips at the widest points.
+Use a soft measuring tape.

 2